-Where sites were previously included in the SHLAA indicative housing capacities shown in estimated in the SHLAA have been used, e.g. the 2009 residential capacities at 35 dph.
+Where sites were previously included in the SHLAA indicative housing capacity shown in this document has been used.

 If landowners/developers have put forward a housing figure, this has been used if appropriate.

 Site capacities have also been calculated at 30 dwellings per hectares, in line with capacities calculated in the 2012 update of the SHLAA.
 These capacity calculations show 'the most efficient use of land', but in accordance with Policy H1 - Housing Density and Mix and Type of Dwellings of the Local Plan the estimation of housing density must have regard for the following considerations: